 Yoghurt tastes amazing, and many people agree with it.
 That is just one reason to say it’s great at the workplace.
 Here are some other reasons:

 That said, choose your yoghurt wisely.
 Homemade yoghurt is obviously great.
 But if you are choosing packaged ones, go for non-sweetened or naturally sweetened (with fruits) versions.
 Also, choose greek yoghurt for high protein and whole milk yoghurt to keep it natural.
 Be wary of high-sugar variants.

 If you need to describe puffed rice in one word, it has to be ‘light’.
 One cup of puffed rice is just 14 g in weight and contains around 50 calories of energy.
 You can either maintain minimal ingredients and quickly whip up a bhel puri or simply sprinkle your favourite seasoning and consume your puffed rice as is.

-Water While water is not food, there is Consuming water frequently can reduce bloating, improve digestion and lubricate the digestive tract.
+While water is not food, consuming water frequently can reduce bloating, improve digestion and lubricate the digestive tract.
 Water helps you lose excess pounds.
 Last but not least, all those extra trips to the restroom can be your excuse to move around and stay healthy at the workplace.

 Tip: To improve your habit of drinking water frequently, consume herbal teas or start flavouring your water with natural fruit or vegetable extracts.